Pammy Varma

-Pammy Varma (1952 – 2015) was an Indian film director and producer in Bollywood.
-In a career spanning two decades, he worked as the assistant director/second-unit director of Manmohan Desai, leading director of the 1970s, before making his debut as the co-producer of Mard (1985), which was the second highest-grossing film of 1985 and subsequently his debut as the independent director of Ek Misaal (1986).
+Pammy Varma (1952 – 2015) was an Indian film director in Bollywood.
+In a career spanning two decades, he worked as the assistant director/second-unit director of Manmohan Desai, leading director of the 1970s, before making his debut as the co-director of Mard (1985), which was the second highest-grossing film of 1985.

 Family background

 Pammy Varma was the son of Usha and Munshiram Varma.
 He grew up in Bombay, India and graduated from the Don Bosco High School in Matunga, Bombay in 1968.
 Subsequently, he attended the Ruparel College, also in Matuga, Bombay, but gave up his college-life when he started working as the assistant director/second-unit director of Manmohan Desai, leading director of the 1970s.